Psychotherapy Articles

 Popular

-Psychotherapy refers to talk therapy to treat mental health conditions and improve relationships.
-Psychotherapy relies on tools such as emotion identification, coping skills exploration and cognitive restructuring, to treat mental health concerns.
+Sometimes called talk therapy, psychotherapy refers to therapy provided by psychology professionals to treat mental health conditions and improve relationships.
+Sessions rely on tools such as emotion identification, coping skills exploration, and cognitive restructuring, to treat mental health concerns.
 It may be paired with prescription medications or utilized on its own to help individuals manage symptoms and find solutions.

 Medically Reviewed by Melissa Guarnaccia, LCSW